pado-labs/pado-network/README.md

 Looking ahead, we envision a future where every user can safeguard their data sovereignty through blockchain and cryptography.

+## Roles

+There are three roles in PADO Network, namely `PADO Node`, `Data Provider` and `Data User`.

+### PADO Node

+`PADO Node` provides computation services.
+It publishes its public key for `Data Provider` to encrypt data and reencrypts the encrypted data by `Data Provider` using the public key of `Data User`.

+### Data Provider

+`Data Provider` is the owner of `Data`.
+It encrypts data using the public keys of `Data Provder` and publishes it on Arweave.

+### Data User

+`Data User` is the consumer of `Data`.
+It submits a task containing its public key to `PADO Node` and decrypts the reencrypted data to get the plain data provided by `Data Provider`.

 ## Components

 PADO Network consists of three parts: PADO AO SDK, PADO AO Process and PADO Node.